natcap/invest.users-guide/source/croppollination.rst

        :file: ./croppollination_images/landcover_biophysical_table_sample.csv
        :header-rows: 1

-4.	**Farm Polygon**: In order to do yield calculations, the model uses a polygon vector layer to indicate farm areas, and the attribute table of that vector to provide farm-specific information.
+4.	**Farm Polygon**: In order to calculate information related to crop yields, the model uses a polygon vector layer to indicate farm areas, and the attribute table of that vector to provide farm-specific information.
 Specifically, the vector's attribute table must include the following fields:

- a. *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc.
+ a. *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc. For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.

- b. *half_sat* (float in the range [0.0, 1.0]): The half saturation coefficient for the crop grown on that farm.
+ b. *half_sat* (float): The half saturation coefficient for the crop grown on that farm.
+This is the value of the wild pollinator abundance index that results in 50% of pollinator-dependent crop yield being attained.
+This is a tunable paramter that may be most useful to adjust following an initial run of the model and an examination of the results.

  c. *season* (string): the season in which the crop is pollinated.
 This season must match the seasons provided in the guilds table.